 The Organization is currently made up of three competitive units – a Grade 3, a Grade 4, and a Grade 5 pipe band.
 From January through October each year, the Bands compete in highland games’ competitions across Florida and several games throughout the United States.
 Every summer, the Bands travel to Canada, Scotland, England, or Ireland to compete in contests to continue improving their international status.

-The Dunedin Pipe Band is under the direction of Pipe Major Iain Donaldson and wears the Elliot tartan.
+The Dunedin Pipe Band is under the direction of Pipe Major Iain Donaldson and wears the Edgewater tartan.